oktadev/okta-spring-boot-oidc-sso-example/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-The app is already configured to integrate with your new Okta org!
+The app is already configured to integrate with your new Okta org.

 When you click the purple button above, you'll give the app a unique name to run in Heroku.

+After the Okta org is provisioned and this app is deployed to Heroku, you can SSO to your Okta Admin Console from Heroku, create a user and then log in to this app.

 ## Single Sign-On with Spring Boot, OpenID Connect and Okta